 QUESTION: Should I cut dead leaves off my tomato plant?
 I’m not sure if they are hurting the plant or keeping it from making more tomatoes.

-ANSWER: Whether it is worthwhile to trim dead leaves off your tomato plant really depends on what type of tomato plant you are growing: determinate or indeterminate, also known as bush or vine tomatoes.
-Here’s the difference between determinate and indeterminate.
+When you’re growing tomatoes, you may find yourself wondering whether it’s worth the effort to trim dead or yellowing leaves from your tomato plants.
+The answer depends largely on the type of tomato plant you are growing: determinate or indeterminate, also known as bush or vine tomatoes.
+Understanding the differences between these two types will help you determine how much pruning your plants need and why it might benefit their growth.

 You can also remove this first level of “suckers,” which grow from the bend where a branch meets the main stem, as long as they’re below the first flower clusters.
 It is recommended to prune indeterminate tomato varieties more heavily, however, as these plants can set fruit more than once during the growing season, and pruning dead leaves or unproductive foliage away can help encourage indeterminate plants to focus on the development of fruit instead.